isoumyadipm20/isoumyadipm20/README.md

 # Hi, I'm Soumyadip Mukherjee

-Applied AI and Data Science professional with a background in Physics and Computational Data Science from IISER Berhampur.
-I work at the intersection of AI systems, NLP, analytics, and scalable backend workflows with a strong focus on building practical, deployment-oriented intelligent applications.
+Agentic AI and Python backend developer with a academic major in Physics and minor in Computer and Data Science from Indian Institute of Science Education and Research(IISER) Berhampur.
+I try to build cool projects at the intersection of AI systems, NLP, analytics, and scalable backend workflows with a strong focus on building practical, deployment-oriented intelligent applications that can serve utility to the community.

-My experience spans:
+My experience(or expertise) spans:

 * Natural Language Processing (NLP)
 * Multimodal Machine Learning